datumbox/VernamVeil/nphash/README.md

 ## Disabling TBB (Threading Building Blocks) for BLAKE3

-By default, the build uses TBB for multithreaded BLAKE3 hashing if possible.
+By default, the build uses [oneAPI Threading Building Blocks (oneTBB)](https://uxlfoundation.github.io/oneTBB/) for multithreaded BLAKE3 hashing if possible.
 If you encounter issues installing TBB or want a simpler build (at the cost of single-threaded BLAKE3), you can disable TBB support:

 - **Using an environment variable:**
   ```bash